cms-PdmV/Gitbook/mccontact/rules-for-run3-2024-dataset-names.md

 ### ME-PS

-The generators to be used are:​
+The generators to be used are:

 | Pythia6                                                   | `pythia6`          |
 | --------------------------------------------------------- | ------------------ |